 - West Virginia

-These states can provide data regarding EPCS, proving that electronic or e-prescription tools are much more than an efficient and transparent method to prescribe; they’re also effective in the prevention against drug overdoses.
+These states can provide data regarding EPCS, proving that electronic or e-prescription tools are much more than an efficient and transparent method to prescribe; they’re also effective in the prevention of drug overdoses.
 Providing a “paper trail” of comprehensive medication history at providers’ and pharmacists’ fingertips, EPCS helps to inform and improve prescribing decisions and help reduce overprescribing, overuse, and resulting drug addiction.
 EPCS also improves the security of controlled substance prescriptions, helping to reduce fraud and diversion.
 This is underscored by the fact that e-prescribing is now part of the “Every Prescription Conveyed Securely” mandate.

 EPCS State Mandate Deadlines in 2022